 Restricted Stock Units, Cash-Settled, Non-Employee Directors.
 The Company maintains a compensation program pursuant to which restricted stock units are granted to the Company's directors that are not employed by the Company or any of its subsidiaries.
 In June 2015, the Company changed its director compensation program so that a portion of the stock units granted under the program would be settled in cash and a portion would be settled in stock.
 Restricted stock units awarded under the program are scheduled to vest on the earlier of (i) one year after the grant date or (ii) the day immediately preceding the annual meeting of shareholders in the year following the grant.
 The portion of a restricted stock unit award under the program that is to be settled in cash will, subject to vesting, be settled when the director who received the award separates from the board of directors.
-The portion of a restricted stock unit award under the program that is to be settled in stock will, subject to vesting, be settled promptly following vesting.
-There were no changes to the terms and conditions of the existing awards.
+The portion of a restricted stock unit award under the program that is to be settled in stock will, subject to vesting, be settled when the director who received the award separates from the board of directors.
+The portion of a restricted stock unit award under the program that is to be settled in stock will, subject to vesting, be